 7) Allow the bars to completely cool and harden before you free them from the molds.
 I packaged mine in a clear plastic wrap and finished each bar with twine and a tag.

-8) Cleanse face with warm water and lathered soap.
+8) Cleanse face with warm water and lathered Clean Face Cleansing Bar.
 Rinse with cool water to close pores.

 Enjoy a squeaky clean, clear face!